 Some other local names :Apitong, hagokhak, panau (Philippines), dan (vietnam) yang, eng (Thailand), kerunwing,

 kruen, Gurjan, Klalar, lagan (Indonesia), bagac, Hollong (India) .

 Keruing timber is widely scattered throughout the Indo‐Malayan region.
 More than 70 sub species are in this group and occur in a wide range of soil and climatic conditions from lowland forests to 4300ft above sea level.
 Trees are medium to large usually with cylindrical boles that can be up to 100ft long.
 The heartwood varies from a beautiful light‐to‐dark red brown to dark brown, which is usually well defined from the fray or buff sapwood.
 The wood is strong, hard (air‐dry

 density 45 to 50 pounds per cubic foot) and is characterized by the presence of resin ducts which occur singly or in short arcs as seen on end grain surfaces.
 This timber is classed as very durable.
 The durability and stunning appearance of keruing timber make it an excellent and affordable option for outdoor furniture use.

-Origin places : The trees of this genus occur gregariously throughout South East Asia, Burma, India, The Andamans, Sri Lanka, Thailand, South Vietnam, Cambodia and the Philippines.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+Origin places : The trees of this genus occur gregariously throughout South East Asia, Burma, India, The Andamans, Sri Lanka, Thailand, South Vietnam, Cambodia and the Philippines.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at firstname.lastname@example.org in time and we will delete it at the first time.